steve12345585/SnipeOffice/solenv/maven/README.md

 ----

-== Publish the LibreOffice artifacts to Maven Central
+== Publish the SnipeOffice artifacts to Maven Central

 * Make sure you have done the configuration for deploying to Maven Central.
 * Make sure that the version is updated in the `VERSION` file and in